kevintruong/til/Synchronization, Part 1: Mutex Locks.md

     int i;

     //Same thread that locks the mutex must unlock it
-    //Critical section is just 'sum+=1'
+    //Critical section is just 'sum += 1'
     //However locking and unlocking a million times
     //has significant overhead in this simple answer